-E-Safety curriculum and computing, use of mobile technology (See separate policies for further information)
+E-Safety curriculum and computing, use of mobile technology (See separate E-safety, AUP policies, etc. for further information)

-The E-Safety lead is Miss E Jones.
+The E-Safety lead is Miss Emma Jones

 The growth of different electronic media in everyday life and an ever-developing variety of devices including PC's, laptops, mobile phones, webcams etc. place an additional risk on our children.
 Internet chat rooms, discussion forums, social networks and the ability to live stream can all be used as a means of contacting children and young people with a view of grooming them for inappropriate or abusive relationships.
 The anonymity of the internet allows adults, often pretending to be children, to have conversations with children and in some cases, arrange to meet them.